-The institutional distinctives exams cover four topics: 1) cessationism; 2) dispensationalism; 3) fundamentalism; and 4) Baptist theology.
+The institutional distinctives exam is required for any students who have not received a degree from Central Seminary.
+The exam covers four topics: 1) cessationism; 2) dispensationalism; 3) fundamentalism; and 4) Baptist theology.
 A reading list will be given to each new student during his first course.
 These exams may be completed at any time during the student's program, but must be completed before the student may be admitted to candidacy.